jonasherzfeld/tidymate/README.md

 - [x] Invite people to your household by creating a `Join ID`
 - [x] Add To-Do list feature for household
 - [x] Add Chores feature for household
+- [x] Add Reminders feature for personal use
 - [ ] Add Chat feature for household

 ## Getting Started